SharkEzz/provisiond/README.md

 - Exist

-  The exist action assert that a file exist, if it does not, abort the deployment (there is no way to allow it to fail for now)
+  The exist action assert that a file exist, if it does not, throw an error
   ```yaml
     file:
       action: exist